joshis1/shreyas_joshi/_posts/Embedded_Linux/2020-03-02-Zedboard_Yocto.markdown

 <img src="/assets/img/uboot_putty.png" alt="Uboot - SPL">

-U-Boot runs code placed in (processor's) RAM,  Although it can also read data from other media.
+U-Boot runs code placed in (processor's) RAM,  although it can also read data from other media.
 The boot process normally takes place in two steps:

 {% highlight ruby %}